Your relationship with a mentor is likely to be one of the most important of your career. Here are five steps to help you develop and nurture it.

 Just remember: Mentors are not an employment service.
 They also are not the people to call for reassurance about how super you are.
 “That’s what friends and family are for,” says Carol Vernon, a certified executive coach.
 A mentor’s value lies in providing an informed viewpoint, not job leads or cheerleading.

 Explore both formal and informal ways to find a mentor.
 Many college alumni associations and professional organizations have programs to link volunteer mentors with mentees.
-ASAE members can use Collaborate, the association’s private social network, to seek out a match based on several criteria.
-Other opportunities are available through ASAE’s Diversity Executive Leadership Program.
+ASAE members can use Collaborate, the association’s private social network, to connect with potential mentors.
+Through the network tab on Collaborate, ASAE members can access a member directory and use it to seek out a match based on several criteria.
+Collaborate also includes a mentor community that prospective mentees can search.
+In addition, ASAE offers several leadership development programs and conferences that include mentoring.

 An informal mentoring relationship comes about less predictably.
 Often it starts at work or through a professional connection.
 You may not even realize you have a mentor until you notice “a click,” says Peter J. O’Neil, FASAE, CAE, executive director of the American Industrial Hygiene Association.
 The person has seen something promising in you and is investing the time and attention to nurture it.